betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 It is best to clean your office area just before you sit down for the day to work.
 That single time per day is probably sufficient for most offices.
-However, if you work in a high traffic area or share your work area with others, you (as well as your office mates) might want to consider making a pass over all the items in your office area a few times a day.
+However, if you work in a high traffic area or if you share your work area with others, you (as well as your office mates) might want to consider making a pass over all the items in your office area a few times a day.

-What about common access areas such as bathrooms, meeting rooms, elevators, etc., as well as the equipment associated with these areas?
+What about common access areas such as bathrooms, meeting rooms, and elevators, as well as the equipment associated with these areas?
 While it doesn't make sense to spend your own time continually cleaning these areas, you may want to carry some portable wipes with you to wipe the areas *you* will be using just